-to electronic health records) using predefined algorithms based on codes for diagnoses (with codes for procedures and/or treatments if appropriate for the outcome).
+Safety events of interest will be identified with a date of diagnosis in data from claims or electronic health records (where available, as not all data research partners will have access to electronic health records) using predefined algorithms based on codes for diagnoses (with codes for procedures and/or treatments if appropriate for the outcome).
 As possible, validated algorithms will be used.
 Detailed algorithm definitions (including washout periods to define incident events and the medical care settings in which safety events will be identified) and code lists will be included in the SAP.

-Algorithms for myocarditis/pericarditis will be validated.
+Algorithms for myocarditis/pericarditis will be validated for individuals aged 12 years and older.
 Algorithms for other outcomes that have signaled in other studies or surveillance systems may also be validated if the outcomes could be susceptible to substantial misclassification.
 The determination of whether each outcome is susceptible to substantial misclassification will be informed by clinical expert opinion and review of prior validation studies, if available.
-For the outcomes selected for validation, clinician review of medical records or patient profiles (ie, listings of codes in data from claims or electronic health records in chronological order) will be conducted on a sample of cases to estimate the positive predictive values of case-finding algorithms and to estimate the proportion of cases that were accurately identified as occurring during the risk interval.
+For the outcomes selected for validation, clinician review of medical records or patient profiles (i.e., listings of codes in data from claims or electronic health records in chronological order) will be conducted on a sample of cases to estimate the positive predictive values of case-finding algorithms and to estimate the proportion of cases that were accurately identified as occurring during the risk interval.
 To the greatest extent possible, such reviews will be conducted without knowledge of vaccination status.
 Clinical definitions of safety events of interest will be based on Brighton Collaboration definitions, where available, or other clinical definitions from published literature if medical record review is implemented.

-For safety events of interest selected for algorithm validation, a sampling strategy that considers the rarity of events will be used to identify cases that will undergo clinician review.
-If the outcome algorithm performs adequately (using predefined criteria to be defined in a separate data validation plan), then all algorithm-identified cases will be included in the final analysis.
-If the algorithm does not perform adequately, then the validation results will be used to inform or adjust RRs or odds ratios that were estimated from electronic data (e.g., in quantitative bias analyses).
+For safety events of interest selected for algorithm validation, a sampling strategy that considers the rarity of events may be used to identify cases that will undergo clinician review.
 The sampling strategy, selection of safety events for which algorithms will be validated and rationale for the selection, details on the methods for validation (including criteria for determining whether algorithms have performed adequately), and the plan for integrating the validation results into final analysis will be described separately in a data validation plan.
+Details of sensitivity analyses (quantitative bias analysis) to adjust for potential misclassification based on results from validation will be described in the SAP.